flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/documents-plugin/using-documents-plugin/generate-docs-based-on-templates/generating-from-html-templates.md

-# Generating Documents from HTML templates
+# Generating Documents from HTML Templates

 The Document Management Plugin streamlines the document generation process based on predefined templates.
 This example focuses on generating documents using HTML templates.